adelowo/gbowo/README.md

 * `getHttpClient()`
 * `charge(array $data = null)` //This is gotten from the `AdapterInterface` implemented.

-But a look at their `registerPlugins` method tells how the methods described in the `Adapters method` section above come about.
+But a look at their `registerPlugins` method  - which is gotten from the __Pluggable__ trait - tells how the methods described in the `Adapters method` section above come about.

-A plugin is a plain PHP class that **MUST** implement the `Plugin` interface.
+A plugin is a plain PHP class that **MUST** implement the `PluginInterface`.
 This interface exposes two methods :
 * `getPluginAccessor() : string`
 * `setAdapter(Adapter $adapter)`